Veams/generator-veams/README.md

  * assemble-contrib-permalinks
  * assemble-contrib-sitemap
  * assemble-related-pages

+#### Custom Helpers
+We provide some custom helpers to speed up your prototyping.
+These helpers provide:

+* repeating elements
+* limiting JSON output
+* partials with multiple contexts
+* factories for grid systems
+* and a few more ...

+You want to know more?
+See [PG Custom Helpers](http://prototype-generator.com/templating-in-pg/template-helpers.html)

 ## Gruntfile
 For our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split the file up in multiple files.